 Research the company and position as much as you can so you look knowledgeable and interested in the job.
 You’ll be able to ask the right questions when you’ve done your research, which will demonstrate you’ve done your homework and you’re excited for the opportunity.

 Avoid looking at your phone during an interview – it’s a sure-fire mistake that shows a manager you don’t take the interview seriously.
 It’s also a sign of disrespect to the manager’s time.

 We live in an age of 24/7 connectivity, but that’s still not an excuse.
 Always turn your phone off during an interview, and even take the extra step of turning it off before you enter the building.
-Spend time reviewing your resume and portfolio before the interview – instead of checking Instagram or surfing the internet.
+Spend time reviewing and proofreading your resume and portfolio before the interview – instead of checking Instagram or surfing the internet.

 6. Badmouthing Previous Employers